dominicjonas/Summit/README.md

 ### Social
 - A focus on the social side of the app will be the next feature to implement.
-- Public / Private user data
+- Public / Private user data.
 - Compare and track your stats and progress among your followers.
 - Publish and share progress summits reached across all platforms.